What is the full form of ASCII

 ASCII: American Standard Code for Information Interchange

 ASCII stands for American Standard Code for Information Interchange.
 It is a method to define a set of characters for encoding text documents on computers.
 The ASCII codes represent computers and other communication devices that use text.
-It was the most common computer encoding on the World Wide Web until December 2007, after that it surpassed by UTF-8 which uses ASCII as a subset.
+It was the most common computer encoding on the World Wide Web until December 2007; after that, it was surpassed by UTF-8, which uses ASCII as a subset.

 It is originally based on the English alphabet.
-It encodes 128 specified characters into seven bit binary integer.
-Initially it was 6 bit character set but later it has become 7 bit character set.
+It encodes 128 specified characters into a seven-bit binary integer.
+Initially, it was a 6-bit character set, but later it became a 7-bit character set.

-Most of the computers use ASCII code to represent texts.
-It makes possible to transfer data from one computer to another computer.
-The ASCII text files are used in DOS and UNIX based operating systems.
-Text editors and word processors are capable to store data in ASCII format but it is not a default storage format.
+Most computers use ASCII code to represent texts.
+It makes it possible to transfer data from one computer to another computer.
+The ASCII text files are used in DOS and UNIX-based operating systems.
+Text editors and word processors are capable of storing data in ASCII format, but it is not a default storage format.

-Future of ASCIIThe ASCII texts are not the best character encoding sets.
+The ASCII texts are not the best character encoding sets.
 So currently, it is being replaced by Unicode character sets.
-Only DOS and UNIX based operating systems are using ASCII while Windows OS is using new Unicode.
+Only DOS and UNIX-based operating systems are using ASCII, while Windows OS is using new Unicode.